The Most Important Place on Earth (even if just passing through)

 April 25, 2014 | By Shoal Creek Conservancy

 This blog post was written by Ted Lee Eubanks.
 To learn more about the author, please visit this site.

 The nights have been seasonably cool, perfect for open doors and windows.
 Around 4 am the white-winged doves begin to call.
-For a couple of hours before sunlight, my yard resonates with “who cooks for you?”.
+For a couple of hours before sunlight, my yard resonates with “who cooks for you?, who cooks for you?”.
 By dawn, the dove chorus is deafening.
 No alarm is needed to waken us.
 The doves will carry that load for most of the spring.

 Northern cardinals, Carolina wrens, lesser goldfinches, and house finches will join the chorus as the morning wears on.
 Cardinals are active from “kin to kaint.”
 The nests are constructed in the deepest recesses of the mountain laurels in my front yard.